MananPatel95/Defer/README.md

 # Swift's `defer` Keyword: Advanced Usage and Implications

 The `defer` keyword in Swift is a powerful feature for managing code execution order and ensuring cleanup operations.
-This document explores its functionality, use cases, and potential pitfalls, with a focus on aspects relevant to senior iOS engineers.
+This document explores its functionality, use cases, and potential pitfalls, with a focus on aspects relevant to iOS engineers and potential interview questions.

 ## Overview of `defer`